sfc-gh-acarson/container-services-react/README.md

 ### Step 3: Install Flask

-In the same terminal window where you have `react-templates-env` env activated, execute `pip install Flask`
+Old: In the same terminal window where you have `react-templates-env` env activated, execute `pip install Flask` In the same terminal window where you have `react-templates-env` env activated, execute `pip install requirements.txt`

 ### Step 4: Install React And Its Components